-Powers of Justices
+Powers of Magistrate

-- 8. Subject to this or any other Ordinance, the Magistrate, subject to any exceptions contained in his or her appointment has- - (a) all the rights, powers and duties of a magistrate under the provisions of this or any other Ordinance or under any other law in force in Tristan da Cunha, to issue- - (i) summonses and warrants for the purpose of compelling the attendance of any accused persons or witnesses before any court; and - (ii) search warrants; and - (b) such other powers and rights, and must perform such other duties as are be conferred or imposed on the Magistrate by this or any other Ordinance or any other law in force in Tristan da Cunha or by rules of court.
+8. Subject to this or any other Ordinance, the Magistrate has such powers and rights, and must perform such duties as are conferred or imposed on the Magistrate by this or any other Ordinance or any other law in force in Tristan da Cunha or by rules of court.